carsonology/carsonology/README.md

 ### Hi there 👋

+I'm a visual journalist who codes interactive experiences, mostly with Javascript, and analyzes data, mostly with Python.
+Take a look at some of my projects!
 <!--
 **carsonology/carsonology** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.